niller-g/mlops/reports/README.md

 > *addition to the main branch.
 To merge code we ...*
 >
 > Answer:
+We ended up no using separate branches and pull requests in this project, mainly because we were often pair-programming or making quick, non-overlapping contributions.
+In a typical software engineering scenario, we’d create feature branches and open PRs for every change, but here we found it simpler to commit directly to `main` and resolve small merge conflicts as they arose.
+This approach worked for us because we maintained close communication and generally knew which files each person was modifying.
+But we do recognize the value of branching and PRs in larger teams or when changes are more substantial.
+In those cases, feature branches help isolate new functionality, and pull requests give people a chance to review and catch mistakes before merging.

 --- question 9 fill here ---